zorian-f/nd013-c1-vision-solution/README.md

 # Object Detection in an Urban Environment
 In this First Project the Task is to train and evaluate a pretrained modle from the [TensorFlow 2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
 The [Waymo Open dataset](https://waymo.com/open/) is used as a datasource.
+To run this Code its highly recommended to eather use the [Dockerfile](build/Dockerfile) or the Udacity Workspace, setting up the Environment localy turns out to be very difficult becuase of many dependencies.
+I also did some local Calculating with dumped data, which is explained further down.
 The Original starter code can be found at [udacity/nd013-c1-vision-starter](https://github.com/udacity/nd013-c1-vision-starter) and the original Problem instructions can be found in the [README_ORIG.md](README_ORIG.md).
 The modle is trained to detect vehicles, pedestrians and cyclists in an urban environment.

 ## Exploratory Data Analysis (EDA)